-As the spread of the novel coronavirus Covid-19 continues to accelerate, employers are facing significant challenges to their business and their workforce.
-Employers are faced with an onslaught of employment law changes - to statutory sick pay and holiday carry over as well as the hot topic of the moment, furlough.
+As the novel coronavirus COVID-19 continues, employers continue to face significant challenges to their business and their workforce.
+Employers are faced with numerous employment law changes – from changes to statutory sick pay to furlough – and many are now turning their minds to how they can get their workforce back into the workplace.

-It is essential for employers to plan appropriately for contingencies both to discharge legal duties to employees and the public and to minimise business disruption.
+It is essential for employers to plan appropriately both to discharge legal duties to employees and the public and to minimise business disruption.

 1. What steps should employers be taking?